-These three components are grouped together into the same valve block, and are sold as a single part.
-It is the first set of components immediately after the pump.
+These three components are grouped together into the same assembly.
+They are the first set of components immediately after the pump.

-There is a pulsation dampener (52a) attached to the block, part number 2203270215.
+There is a pulsation dampener (52a) attached to the assembly, part number 2203270215.
 It is a black sphere.
 It is similar in design to the other three accumulators in the system (nitrogen gas behind a rubber membrane), but much smaller.
 Since the fluid flow from the pump is "choppy" given the nature of its design, something is needed to smooth out these waves or vibrations in the fluid.
 This is the job of the dampener.
 Air behind the rubber membrane acts as a cushion and evens out the pressure, much like a gas shock absorber removes road vibration.

-There is also a check valve (52b) attached to the block.
+There is also a check valve (52b) integrated into the assembly.
 It is a passive device, not actively controlled by the control module.
 It will open when the pressure exceeds its designed limit (~190 bars), allowing any excess pressure to be bled o .
 Its job is to regulate the system pressure.

-Lastly, there is a pressure sensor (B4/5) attached to the block, and it is wired to the control module.
+Lastly, there is a pressure sensor (B4/5) attached to the assembly, and it is wired to the control module.
 A resistor inside the sensor alters the voltage passing through the sensor based on the amount of pressure applied to it.
 At zero pressure the voltage is around 0.6 volts.
 At full pressure it is at 5 volts.
 The control module monitors this voltage, and infers the system pressure from it.